isomerpages/mol-services/_government-services/06-manage-finances/06b-overview(govt-benefits).md

       <input type="checkbox" id="annual-calc">
       <label class="tab-label" for="annual-calc">Annual Leave Calculator</label>
       <div class="tab-content">
-   <p> Use <a target="_blank" href="https://www.mom.gov.sg/employment-practices/leave/annual-leave/eligibility-and-entitlement">this tool</a> to calculate the number of annual leave days you can get. </p>
+   <p> Use this <a target="_blank" href="https://www.mom.gov.sg/employment-practices/leave/annual-leave/eligibility-and-entitlement">calculator</a> to calculate the number of annual leave days you can get. </p>
  </div>
 </div>
 </div>